 o we want students to conform to rules? to be respectful? to be kind and considerate? to obey God's Word?
-It would be great if our students did these things all the time!
-Unfortunately, some students seem to have little personal discipline.
-Others only control themselves in certain situations.
+You would be grateful if your students did these things all the time!
+In reality, some students seem to have little personal discipline.
+Others control themselves only in certain situations.

-If our students' behavior fluctuates depending on the situation, mostly likely they have not made personal discipline part of their lives.
-They are responding to external controls, such as fear of punishment, not because they have an internal desire to make right choices.
+If your students' obedience fluctuates depending on the situation, then they are not practicing self-discipline.
+Instead, they are responding to external factors, such as threats of punishment or promises of rewards.
+With your help, they can learn to develop a desire to obey.